Xomega-Net/Xomega.Docs/docs/tutorial/4-security/4-secure-ui.md

 ## Hiding restricted fields

-In order to hide these fields for external customers, let's open our `SalesOrderCriteriaCustomized` data object, and add the following code to its `OnInitialized` method.
+To hide these fields for external customers, let's open our `SalesOrderCriteriaCustomized` data object, and add the following code to its `OnInitialized` method.

 ```cs title="SalesOrderCriteriaCustomized.cs"
 /* added-next-line */